leilaouahrani/AR-ASAG-Dataset/README.md

 1. Introduction

-This README v1.0 (November, 2019) for the Arabic Automatic Short Answer Grading Dataset This is a dataset to explore and research the Automatic Short Answer Grading (ASAG) field.
+This README v1.0 (November, 2019) for the Arabic Automatic Short Answer Grading Dataset This is a dataset to explore and research for the Automatic Short Answer Grading (ASAG) field.

 =======================